 Dr Priyanka Pradhan is a Clinical Neuropsychologist who completed her doctorate 2006 and QiCN in 2010.
 She currently works mainly in independent practice having worked in a number of settings within the NHS, including maximum security hospitals, tertiary specialist hospitals and community services.
 Dr Pradhan has expertise in undertaking neuropsychological assessment and intervention/rehabilitation with a variety of neurological conditions and impairments within a clinical and medico-legal context.
 She regularly acts as an expert witness to the court.
 Dr Pradhan has a special interest in group therapy as well as medically unexplained symptoms and is exploring the use of body based therapies in the treatment of patients referred to neurology services.

 Facilitator: Dr Steven Allder

 Dr Steven Allder is a Consultant Neurologist at Re:Cognition Health having previously worked in the NHS running acute neurology services in Plymouth between 2004 and 2015.
 He has a research background in multi-modal MRI brain injury.
 His current focus is TBI and medically unexplained symptoms (MUS).
 He is in the process of developing new diagnostic tests such as qEEG and MEG as well as exploring the impact of ISTDP (Intensive Short-Term Dynamic Psychotherapy).
 Dr Allder is also consulting to organisations delivering executive leadership development, helping leverage insights from brain/mind research.

 Please note: Online bookings will close on 20 September 2018.
 Please call +44 (0)1952 214065 for availability after this point.

-To pay by cheque or request an invoice (a purchase order is required for invoices) please complete and return the
+To pay by cheque or request an invoice (a purchase order is required for invoices) please complete and return the registration form.

 Please note that we are only able to accept invoice requests at least 6 weeks before the event date.